C. Brett Vaughn RN, BSN, JD

 In August of 2011, Brett began law school at The University of Missouri – Kansas City School of Law.
 After high scores in his first year of law school, Brett taught a study group aimed at helping other law students better understand and pass their law school exams.
 While working at the Hollis Law Firm and teaching a law school study group, Brett was able to continually make the Dean’s List for his law school grades.

 Brett has been with the Hollis Law Firm since April of 2012.
 Brett has been essential in reviewing medical records, understanding and developing the science behind harmful drugs and devices, building underlying case theories, and identifying cases which match such theories of liability.
 After his graduation from law school in 2014, Brett continued at the Hollis Law Firm as an attorney, while still maintaining his nursing license.
 For several years, Brett has been the lead attorney on the Benicar and Invokana injury cases.
 Over the last two years, Brett has played a lead role in developing the science on the hernia mesh lawsuits.
 Brett currently consults with other hernia mesh lawyers nationwide to help them assess complex medical issues, overall case strengths, weaknesses, and legal theories.
 Brett frequently travels around the United States and Canada to explain to other hernia mesh lawyers the evolving science on hernia mesh and the litigation’s progress.
 Recently, the hernia mesh litigation has blown up nationwide (and now worldwide) as a result of Brett’s intensive research on these dangerous and defective medical devices.
+In September of 2018, Brett was appointed to the Plaintiff’s Executive Committee and science/expert chair for the nationwide Bard polypropylene hernia mesh litigation.

 Brett lives in the Kansas City metro area and is married to a pediatrician for the University of Kansas Medical Center.